FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 * **Append‑only timelines.** Payload updates push a snapshot node into the **data history chain**, and store re‑index operations capture snapshots of the **store layout**.
 “Normal” add/append operations keep sibling order stable and rely on **timestamps** as the audit trail (see `cep_data_history_push/clear`, store history helpers) .
 * **Soft vs hard.** *Soft delete* marks `deleted` timestamps; snapshots and “past” APIs (`cep_cell_*_past`) remain valid. *Hard delete* physically removes nodes/children and frees memory immediately (e.g., `cep_store_delete_children_hard`, `cep_cell_remove_hard`)—intended for GC and aborted constructions .
 * **Links & shadows.** Links maintain **back‑references** (“shadow lists”) on targets; CEP keeps those up‑to‑date when assigning links or deleting targets (see `cep_link_set`, shadow attach/detach, and `targetDead` propagation).
 Cloning a handle/stream turns into a **link** clone (shared resource) rather than attempting to duplicate opaque external state .

+### 5.1 Provenance helpers

+When you emit derived facts it helps to record “came from these parents” and a quick checksum, so auditors and replay tools have anchors with zero extra schema work.

+**Technical details**

+- `cep_cell_add_parents(derived, parents, count)` ensures there is a `meta/parents` list, clears previous entries, and appends link cells to every parent you pass.
+Null entries are skipped; errors surface as `-1`.
+- `cep_cell_content_hash(cell)` recomputes the payload hash (using the kernel’s FNV‑1a) and stores it on the live `cepData` node, returning the 64-bit value for logs.
+- `cep_cell_set_content_hash(cell, hash)` lets you stamp an externally computed checksum without touching the payload.
+- Both helpers follow links to canonical cells and refuse to operate on proxies/handles where a value hash would be meaningless.

+**Q&A**

+- *Do parent links survive hard deletes?* They are regular links, so removing the parent turns them into shadow entries flagged via the existing link lifecycle (helpful when diagnosing stale references).
+- *Should I hash huge blobs this way?* The helper is quick but not cryptographic; use it for integrity hints.
+For stronger guarantees, store your own hash alongside the payload and treat this field as advisory.

 ---